People prioritize experiences, not things.

 By understanding your target audience’s digital behavior, you can provide relevant content and effective marketing campaigns that will warm people up from a lead to conversion.

 BridgeCorp refers to this strategy as people-based marketing – a humanized approach to creating meaningful, engaging content according to people-based data.
+You can identify the type of commerce and the reason personalized retail is the future.

 A burger joint can have the best burgers mankind has ever seen.
 But if the restaurant is shabby, odorous, and unkept, no one will step foot in that restaurant.